boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

  - Easy to query
  - Does not miss terms
  - Can store TF alongside terms as a positional index
- - Fast and easy; intersecting termlists is something you can hand off to your most junior developer (at least initially)
+ - Fast and easy; intersecting posting lists is something you can hand off to your most junior developer (at least initially)
+ - Query execution time is related to the number of returned results

 Disadvantages
  - Harder to do wildcard queries OR use more space for them
  - Hard to update documents and avoid false positives, usually have to rebuild the index or do delta + merge
+ - Need to implement skip lists or compression on the posting lists at scale

 Trie for example https://github.com/typesense/typesense which uses Adaptive Radix Tree https://stackoverflow.com/questions/50127290/data-structure-for-fast-full-text-search